msradam/NYCFireData/README.md

 ## Overview
 Problem statement: There exists no usable, open dataset on fire incidents in NYC.

 Why it matters:
--Housing is an official public health crisis in New York!
+- Housing is an official public health crisis in New York!
--Preventable injuries and deaths
+- Preventable injuries and deaths
--Displacement of families
+- Displacement of families
--Environment & property damage
+- Environment & property damage

 We need an open-source, accessible dataset to enable visualization and analysis to inform better preventative decision-making.